mullinghorn/hella/packages/core/README.md

 # Hella

-A lightweight JavaScript framework for building reactive interfaces.
+A lightweight JavaScript library for building reactive interfaces.

 ## Table of Contents